dragonfly-science/dragonfly-website/content/news/2012-06-13-mapping-paua.md

 “Two good things come out of this for us as an industry – firstly we can manage the fishery much more closely and make it more sustainable.
-It’s easy to go too far with paua – they are a hard little animal to manage.
+It’s easy to go too far with pāua – they are a hard little animal to manage.
 We also hope that by having a record of good data, we will avoid having to do costly stock assessments in the future.